ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayjob-quick-start.md

   * `shutdownAfterJobFinishes` (Optional): Determines whether to recycle the RayCluster after the Ray job finishes.
 The default value is false.
   * `ttlSecondsAfterFinished` (Optional): Only works if `shutdownAfterJobFinishes` is true.
 The KubeRay operator deletes the RayCluster and the submitter `ttlSecondsAfterFinished` seconds after the Ray job finishes.
 The default value is 0.
   * `activeDeadlineSeconds` (Optional): If the RayJob doesn't transition the `JobDeploymentStatus` to `Complete` or `Failed` within `activeDeadlineSeconds`, the KubeRay operator transitions the `JobDeploymentStatus` to `Failed`, citing `DeadlineExceeded` as the reason.
-  * `DELETE_RAYJOB_CR_AFTER_JOB_FINISHES` (Optional, added in version 1.2.0): This environment variable should be set for the KubeRay operator, not the RayJob resource.
-If this environment variable is set to true, the RayJob custom resource itself will be deleted if `shutdownAfterJobFinishes` is also set to true.
-Note that all resources created by the RayJob will be deleted, including the K8s Job.
+  * `DELETE_RAYJOB_CR_AFTER_JOB_FINISHES` (Optional, added in version 1.2.0): Set this environment variable for the KubeRay operator, not the RayJob resource.
+If you set this environment variable to true, the RayJob custom resource itself is deleted if you also set `shutdownAfterJobFinishes` to true.
+Note that KubeRay deletes all resources created by the RayJob, including the Kubernetes Job.

 ## Example: Run a simple Ray job with RayJob